joshuaeveleth/mgm/README.md

 This mgm installation is written against a similar branch for mgmNode, which has been rolled back to tag 1.0 for better windows support and to undo all python twisted modifications.

-This node application should be behind an nginx instance that serves the contents of the html folder, and proxies all calls for the router /server to the node process.
+This node application should be behind an nginx instance that serves the contents of the html folder, and proxies calls to the node application.

-bots.ts/bots.js
-this is a simple script to create/delete a lot of bots.
-It operates over a text file called users.txt, which is composed of a series of json records, one per line.
-The records should take the form:

-{
-  fname: 'firstName',
-  lname: 'lastName',
-  password: 'desiredPassword',
-  email: 'emailAddress'
-}

 Note that unlike on simiangrid, emailAddresses do not need to be unique.